Header image courtesy of @faceslap (via Instagram)

 Wan Chai Market, 258 Queen’s Road East, Wan Chai

-If large crowds don’t freak you out (well, you are heading to a Halloween party so we hope not), then Pottinger Street in Central is packed with stalls selling all sorts of weird and wonderful costumes to hire and buy, along with more accessories that you can shake a witch’s broomstick at.
-Whether you’re going for the sexy look (Wonder Woman or Supergirl maybe?), or something more spine-tingling like a werewolf or a clown, you’re sure to find it here.
-Revellers on the skint side can also find wigs for around $70 to $150, feather boas for $15 to $20, and masks from as little as $12.
+If large crowds don’t freak you out (well, you are heading to a Halloween party, so we hope not), then Pottinger Street in Central is packed with stalls selling all sorts of weird and wonderful costumes to hire and buy, along with more accessories than you can shake a witch’s broomstick at.
+Whether you’re going for the sexy look (Wonder Woman or Supergirl, maybe?), or something more spine-tingling like a werewolf or a clown, you’re sure to find it here.
+Revellers on the skint side can also find wigs for around $70 to $150, feather boas for $15 to $20, and masks for as little as $12.
 A great place to head to if you left in until the very last minute to sort out your costume!

 If you have cash to spend, then splurge on Matteo Party’s huge stock of 2,000-plus ready-to-wear costumes, with sizes ranging from infant through to adult XL.
 Costume prices range from around $400 to as much as $3,000 (yep, you read that right), and include all sorts of ghastly outfits—from your classic zombie and vampire to the nightmarish inflatable clown.
 There are plenty of accessories to complete your spooky look too, with shelves of face paints, wigs, and masks to choose from.
 It’s definitely not the cheapest option in town, but as the largest party supplier in Asia, you can pretty much guarantee you’ll find what you need to create an epic Halloween get-up.